What Level Of Organization Is Blood: Complete Guide

 2. Regulation: Keeping Homeostasis

-Blood isn’t a passive pipe; it actively regulates pH, temperature, and fluid balance.
+Blood isn’t a passive pipe; it actively regulates pH, temperature, and fluid balance And that's really what it comes down to..

 • pH buffering – Bicarbonate ions in plasma act like a chemical sponge, keeping blood at ~7.4.